FlipAttack: Jailbreak LLMs via Flipping: Methodology

-\item (A) Vanilla: this variant simply asks LLMs first to read the stealthy prompt and then recover it based on the rules of different modes.
+(A) Vanilla: it simply asks LLMs first to read the stealthy prompt and then recover it based on the rules of different modes.
 During this process, we require LLMs to never explicitly mention harmful behavior.
-We also impose certain restrictions on the LLMs, e.g., not altering the original task, not responding with contrary intentions, etc.

-\item (B) Vanilla+CoT: this variant is based on Vanilla and further asks LLMs to finish the denoising task by providing solutions step by step in detail, which help LLMs understand better.

-\item (C) Vanilla+CoT+LangGPT: this variant is based on Vanilla+CoT and adopts a role-playing structure to help LLMs understand the role, profile, rules, and targets clearly to complete the task.

-\item (D) Vanilla+CoT+LangGPT+Few-shot: this variant is based on Vanilla+CoT+LangGPT and provides some few-shot demonstrations to enhance the performance of finishing the flipping task.
+We also impose certain restrictions on the LLMs, e.g., not altering the original task, not responding with contrary intentions, etc. (B) Vanilla+CoT: it is based on Vanilla and further asks LLMs to finish the information recovery task by providing solutions step by step in detail, which helps LLMs understand better.
+(C) Vanilla+CoT+LangGPT: this variant is based on Vanilla+CoT and adopts a role-playing structure to help LLMs understand the role, profile, rules, and targets clearly to complete the task.
+(D) Vanilla+CoT+LangGPT+Few-shot: this variant is based on Vanilla+CoT+LangGPT and provides some few-shot demonstrations to enhance the performance of finishing the flipping task.
 Rather than introducing new information (which increases the burden of understanding), we merely construct the demonstration based on the original harmful prompt.